About Us

 We are your parish churches and are always here for you, whether you simply want a quiet place to pray and feel the presence of God; to mark one of those special occasions in life – a wedding, baptism, or funeral; or to explore your journey of faith.
 We aim to be welcoming to all generations and have a developing program for families and children.

-You will find specific details about our services and other activities in our parish magazines, Voice and Village News.
+You will find specific details about our services and other activities in our parish magazines, Voice and Village News - (The Voice Magazine is available to purchase from St Bartholomew's Church Crewkerne).

 St Bartholomew’s is the Parish Church of Crewkerne and has been at the heart of the community for over 1000 years.
 We have a range of formal and informal services and we aim to grow in faith and reach out with God’s love, bringing the Hope of Christ to every home in the town.